OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Cross the Golden Horn and dive into the lively district of Beyoğlu, where modern restaurants, nightlife and shopping blend in with historical landmarks.
 Pera Palace has existed here since the 19th century, and is now a reminder of the past with its elegant tea salon and patisserie, stylish restaurant and Orient Bar.
-With a spa and an indoor pool, this five-star hotel is famous for its old-fashioned luxury and its many prominent guests, which have included Agatha Christie, Ernest Hemingway and Greta Garbo.
+Modern amenities include a spa and indoor pool.
+Many prominent guests have stayed at this five-star hotel, including Agatha Christie, Ernest Hemingway and Greta Garbo.
 Istanbul Modern, Pera Museum and numerous galleries are right around the corner.

-Down the street from Pera Palace lies Soho House Istanbul, an extravagant hotel and members’ club that has 87 refined rooms of various sizes.
+Down the street from Pera Palace lies Soho House Istanbul, an extravagant hotel and members’ club that has 87 refined rooms.
 It took Italian architect Giacomo Leoni nine years to complete in 1882; he imported marble and rosewood from his home country and hired famous artists to paint scenes of Greek mythology on the ceilings.
 This mansion was originally the home of a powerful Genoese merchant and shipbuilder, and later housed the US consulate.
-Today, the hotel is especially known for its celebrated Cowshed spa, which offers luxury hammam experiences; top-notch gym; and exclusive bars and lounges.
+Today, the hotel is especially known for its celebrated Cowshed spa, which offers luxury hammam experiences, top-notch gym and exclusive bars and lounges.

 This hotel is walking distance from Bomontiada, a vibrant arts and culture complex.
 Once an Ottoman Empire beer factory, the complex is now home to a variety of restaurants and bars, as well as popular music venue Babylon.
 Visit the weekend vintage bazaar in Bomontiada, or wander along the fashionable streets of Nişantaşı and Beyoğlu.
 The 51 rooms and suites at The House Hotel Bomonti were designed by British interior design firm Conran and Partners, and exude the studio’s signature contemporary style – think concrete floors and walls and plenty of marble and timber.

 A restored 17th-century palace, formerly home to sultans from the Ottoman era, Çırağan Palace Kempinski is now a world-class luxury hotel.
-This famous five-star establishment has 310 rooms.
-Located on the shores of the Bosporus Strait, it offers magnificent views of the Asian coast of the city.
-The outdoor infinity pool will make you feel as if you are floating on the Bosporus.
-With a luxury spa and butler service, the hotel’s exclusive facilities underline its unique history and heritage.
+This famous five-star establishment has 310 rooms with a luxury spa and butler service.
+Located on the shores of the Bosporus Strait, it offers magnificent views of the Asian coast – best experienced from the outdoor infinity pool.
 It’s close to Dolmabahçe Palace and between the dynamic districts of Beşiktaş and Ortaköy, so there are plenty of opportunities for sightseeing and long strolls by the waterfront.